Ateneo Puertorriqueño: Cinema and Video Chair

-The “Decolonization Torch”
+The Torch of Decolonization

-The sculptor José Buscaglia Guillermety designed and created a sculpture titled "La Antorcha de Descolonización" (English: Decolonization Torch).
+Sculptor José Buscaglia Guillermety designed and created a sculpture titled La Antorcha de Descolonización (the "Torch of Decolonization" in English).
 Its purpose being to "leave consigned our right and our interest in a non-colonial political status."

-It was inaugurated by the then president of the Atheneaum, Eduardo Morales Coll, on the night of 24–25 July 2007 in front of the Atheneaum Building, where it will remain until the United States propitiates the opportunity for Puerto Rico to resolve its problems as a colony.
+It was inaugurated by the then president of the Atheneaum, Eduardo Morales Coll, on the night of 24–25 July 2007 in front of the Athenaeum Building, where it will remain until the United States propitiates the opportunity for Puerto Rico to resolve its problems as a colony.
 Political, cultural and sports figures participated in the inaugural ceremony.

-The cauldron has the engraved phrase "Fin a la Colonia" (English: End to the Colony).
+The cauldron has the engraved phrase Fin a la Colonia ("end to the colony" in English).

-Wakes at the Atheneaum
+Lyings in state at the Athenaeum

-Many wakes have been held at the Atheneaum.
+Many lying in state honors have been held at the Athenaeum: